seedstack/website/content/guides/conversion-to-war/index.md

 ---

 SeedStack projects created by the [generate goal](/docs/overview/maven-plugin/generate) of the SeedStack Maven plugin are designed to be run from command-line with an embedded Web server.
-You can convert this kind of project to a classic WAR:
+You can convert this kind of project to a classic WAR.<!--more-->

 1. Add a `src/main/webapp` folder to hold the document root.
 2. Add a `<packaging>war</packaging>` tag to the `pom.xml`.